getsentry/symbolicator/crates/symsorter/README.md

 # SymSorter

-A small utility that takes a folder structure of debug information files (currently mostly useful for apple and linux) and writes them into a folder structure that symbolicator can work with as a symbol source.
+A small utility that takes a folder structure of debug information files (mostly useful for Apple, Linux and Nintendo Switch and PlayStation) and writes them into a folder structure that symbolicator can work with as a symbol source.
 The structure used is the `unified` format that the symbolicator also supports.

 ## Compiling

-SymSorter is not distributed precompiled so you need to compile it yourself:
+SymSorter is distributed via [GitHub Releases](https://github.com/getsentry/symbolicator/edit/66e8ee418ae8e0074fb5b92d65e3ea873d98f97d/crates/symsorter/README.md), but you can build it from source with:

 ```
 cargo build --release